RTDs

 Ratio of Resistance to Temperature

-The resistance at zero degrees Celsius is known as R0, and this happens to be an important limit that is to be characterized.
-The RTD element that’s usually utilized is platinum that has a resistance of 100 Ω at zero degrees Celsius.
-Therefore, the name Pt100 Platinum RTD happens to be suitable in the range of temperature from -200 degrees Celsius to 850 degrees Celsius.
-Typically, industrial TTA devices tend to be utilized in the temperature range up to four hundred degrees Celsius.
+The resistance at 0°C is known as R0, and this happens to be an important limit that is to be characterized.
+The RTD element that’s usually utilized is platinum that has a resistance of 100 Ω at 0°C. Therefore, the name Pt100 Platinum RTD happens to be suitable in the range of temperature from -200°C to 850°C. Typically, industrial TTA devices tend to be utilized in the temperature range up to four hundred degrees Celsius.

-- R0 happens to be the sensor resistance at zero degrees Celsius
+• R0 happens to be the sensor resistance at 0°C

 Pure Platinum has α= 0.003926 Ω/(Ω• degrees Celsius) between zero degrees Celsius and hundred degrees Celsius.